Touropia Travel Experts

 Florence is also credited with propagating many artists, inventors, writers, scientists and explorers as well as inventing opera and the florin currency, which lifted Europe from the Dark Ages.

 Simulating one enormous outdoor art museum, the city of Florence attracts millions of tourists every year.
-Walking is the best way to see the major sites in the city center.
+Walking is the best way to see the major tourist attractions in Florence.
 Some of the best places to walk include the Ponte Vecchio, a beautiful bridge spanning the Arno River and featuring a number of high-end jewelry shops.
-An overview of the top tourist attractions in Florence.

 15. Mercato Nuovo